 Often it is the simplest of moments where you can find a way to connect with senior client.
 Being aware and stay in the “now” as much as possible, this is especially important when you are working with a senior who lives with dementia.
 Observe what is going on around you by using your 5 senses and try to incorporate those elements into your conversations.
 Even when you feel yourself tense up due to a long silent pause or don’t feel comfortable, remember that you are present to make your senior client comfortable and safe.
 When you remind yourself of this simple fact it takes you back to the present and you can focus and find a way to enjoy the moment together.

 In all honesty most of your greatest connections will be found in those awkward moments where you are both experiencing something new together.
-Being present, spontaneous, creative, adaptable, and positive will lead you to new heights in your senior care business.
+Being present, spontaneous, creative, adaptable, positive and it will lead you to new heights in your senior care business.

-Understand the value that you bring as every caregiver has their own unique set of strengths.
-Provide a superior service for your senior clients as well as family members or people in charge of the senior care, it will get noticed and appreciated.
+Understand the value that you bring as a caregiver with a unique set of strengths.
+Your job is to provide a superior service for your senior clients.
+Equally important is to make sure that the family members or people the person in charge of the senior care feel valued as well, and your actions will get noticed and appreciated.